Education and CPD

 - University of Southern Denmark

 - University of Zurich

-- Madrid College of Chiropractic (RCA Maria Cristina University)
+- Madrid College of Chiropractic (RCU Escorial Maria Cristina)

 Before graduation, undergraduate chiropractors spend a minimum of one year working in outpatient clinics, either on campus or elsewhere.
 They also spend time observing other health professionals in hospitals and other healthcare environments.

 Chiropractors graduating with Masters degrees must complete an advanced level thesis.
-By learning research skills, students are encouraged to engage in further study and lifelong leanring.
+By learning research skills, students are encouraged to engage in further study and lifelong learning.

-The European Council on Chiropractic Education (www.cce-europe.com) The ECCE is an international autonomous organisation established by the chiropractic profession in Europe to accredit and re-accredit institutions providing undergraduate chiropractic education and training.
+The European Council on Chiropractic Education website can be reached at cce-europe.org The ECCE is an international autonomous organisation established by the chiropractic profession in Europe to accredit and re-accredit institutions providing undergraduate chiropractic education and training.
 The principal goal of the ECCE is to assure the quality of chiropractic undergraduate education and training against a set of educational Standards.

 The Standards are intended for use by chiropractic institutions, both in the public university and private sectors, predominately (but not exclusively) in Europe, as part of institutional self-evaluation, by the ECCE for external review of institutions and by international committees and bodies involved in the recognition and accreditation of chiropractic institutions worldwide.

-Once an institution has demonstrated that it is in substantial compliance with the Standards and has graduated its first cohort of students, the institution is accredited for up to five years.
-Prior to full accreditation an institution may apply for candidate (for accredited) status; the maximum period an institution can hold candidate status is five years.
+Once an institution has demonstrated that it is in substantial compliance with the Standards and has graduated its first cohort of students, the institution is accredited for up to eight years.

-The ECCE is a member of the European Association for Quality Assurance in Higher Education (ENQA) and adheres to the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
+The ECCE is an affiliate member of the European Association for Quality Assurance in Higher Education (ENQA) and adheres to the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).